-- Suspended from MSU after telling students that Republicans have “raped this country”
+* Was temporarily suspended from MSU after telling students that Republicans had “raped this country”

 Born in Los Angeles in March 1949, William S. Penn graduated with both an A.B. and a Master’s Degree from the University of California at Davis in 1971.
 Eight years later, he earned a doctorate from Syracuse University.
 After completing his formal studies, Penn taught at such places as the State University of New York at Oswego, Pace University, and Hostos Community College.
 Today he is a tenured professor of English at Michigan State University.

 Penn’s ethnic heritage derives partly from the Nez Perce and Osage Native American tribes as well as from other nationalities.
 He uses the term “mixblood” to describe himself and others of similar backgrounds, and maintains that one’s self-identification as Native American is far more significant than the specifics of his or her bloodline.
 “The authenticity of a Native American” identity, says Penn, “depends on imagination and fantasy, on upbringing, culture, language and the continued process of being.
 I don’t think that anyone can say: ‘You are [Native American] and you aren’t.’”
 Penn contrasts this perspective with that of so-called “essentialists” who “com[e] along and mak[e] a bigger blood claim than you and sa[y]: ‘I’m more Indian than you are.’
 Essentialism is a game and one that is not worthwhile.”